Participant developer guide

 8. void deprime(UUID compositionId) throws PfModelException;

 Note: this class needs intermediaryApi and it should be passed by constructor.
 It is declared as protected and can be used.
-Default implementation are supported for the methods: lock, unlock, update, migrate, delete, prime, deprime, handleRestartComposition and handleRestartInstance.
+Default implementation are supported for the methods: lock, unlock, update, migrate, delete, prime, deprime, migratePrecheck, review and prepare.

 Un example of AutomationCompositionElementHandler implemented in 7.1.0 version and how to use AcElementListenerV1 abstract class: